-The complaint procedure is described in Board Policies 2260- Nondiscrimination and Access to Equal Educational Opportunity and 5517 - Student Anti-Harassment.
-The policies are available in the school office and on the District's web page.
+The complaint procedure is described in Board Policy 2260- Nondiscrimination and Access to Equal Educational Opportunity and Policy 5517 - Student Anti-Harassment.
+The policies are available in the school office and on the School District's website.

 Due to the sensitivity surrounding complaints of harassment, time lines are flexible for initiating the complaint process; however, individuals should make every effort to file a complaint within thirty (30) days after the conduct occurs while the facts are known and potential witnesses are available.
 Once the complaint process is begun, the investigation will be completed in a timely manner (ordinarily, within fifteen (15) calendar days of the complaint being received).